VoteVeto2/VoteVeto2.github.io/_pages/about.md

 My current interests focus on causal machine learning, I am open to any sort of collaboration in this field.
 I also have great enthusiasm for LLMs, particularly for their application to public health challenges.

-I will be exchanging to Norte Dame [ACMS department](https://acms.nd.edu/) to complete my 2nd year of my master's degree from 2025 to 2026.
+I will be exchanging to [Notre Dame ACMS department](https://acms.nd.edu/) to complete my 2nd year of my master's degree from 2025 to 2026.